theothermmd/theothermmd/README.md

         <tr>
          <td width="180px"><a href='https://github.com/mohamadrzm/FilmFlow'>📽️ FilmFlow </a></td>
           <td>✅</td>
          <td>One of the wonders of the 21st century.
 That's right.
-A free movie download service</td>
+A free movie download service <a href='https://github.com/mohamadrzm/FilmFlow'>Leran more...</a></td>
        </tr>
       <tr>
          <td width="180px"><a href='https://github.com/mohamadrzm/dnspure'>🛜 DNS Pure </a></td>